pingswept/me30-website/content/logistics/syllabus.md

 ## Office hours

+* Learning Assisants: Friday, 9/27, 2-5pm in Nolop
-* Kristen for Week 4: Thursday, 9/26, 3-5pm in Nolop
+* Kristen for Week 4: Thursday, 9/26, 3-4:30pm in Nolop
 * Brandon: Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

 As always, please reach out to an LA or an instructor if you want to make a separate appointment for help.